Topic-specific policies

 Introduction

-This standard concerns mutual authentication between distributed network devices (such as sensors and other IoT things) and [cloud-based] information services, using Public Key Infrastructure and Hardware Security Modules.
+This standard concerns mutual authentication between distributed network devices (such as sensors and other IoT things) and [cloud-based] information services, using Public Key Infrastructure and physical Hardware Security Modules - complementing the virtual roots of trust described in ISO/IEC 27070.

 Scope of the standard

-The standard will lay out a conceptual framework for establishing trusted connections between devices and services based on HSMs with recommendations roots of trust, identity, authentication and key establishment, remote attestation, data integrity and authenticity.
+The standard lays out a conceptual framework for establishing trusted connections between devices and services based on HSMs with recommendations roots of trust, identity, authentication and key establishment, remote attestation, data integrity and authenticity.

 Content of the standard

-5. Framework and components for establishing a trusted connection: concepts and architectures.
+5. Framework and components for establishing a trusted connection: this section lays out the concepts and architectures.

-6. Security recommendations for establishing a trusted connection: succinct statements of the information and physical security controls required.
+6. Security recommendations for establishing a trusted connection: brief descriptions of the information and physical security controls recommended to ensure that device-service connected are sufficiently secure, trusted and trustworthy.

 Status of the standard